✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 One-off integration code Reusable, composable server components

-Why 2026 Is the Inflection Point #
+Why 2026 Is My MCP Inflection Point #

-What MCP Actually Does #
+What MCP Actually Does (From My Perspective) #

 • Call tools: Execute functions with structured inputs/outputs (search a database, send a Slack message, deploy to Vercel)